whitedevil-glitch/netflix-cookie-checker/README.md

 ## credits

-this project was inspired by <a href="#"><b>matheesh pathirana</b></a> but unlike that repo, this one doesn't use selenium. instead, it runs on requests, batch-processing, and parallel-execution to make it fast af.
+this project was inspired by <a href="https://github.com/matheeshapathirana/Netflix-cookie-checker"><b>matheesh pathirana</b></a> but unlike that repo, this one doesn't use selenium. instead, it runs on requests, batch-processing, and parallel-execution to make it fast af.

 it's <b>50x faster</b> than matheesh's repo.